avishkarbachhav45-tech/Daily-Bootstrap-Learn/README.md

 ### - Day 27 : Collapse
 Toggle the visibility of content across your project with a few classes and our JavaScript plugins.

+### - Day 28 : Gutters
+Gutters are the padding between your columns, used to responsively space and align content in the Bootstrap grid system.